gopherst/hidemyass/README.md

 ## Roadmap

-* Improve the quality of returned proxies: currently I'm using the custom search url, but it seems to expire every n-days
-* Get proxies from other pages
+* Get proxies from all pages
 * Improve tests suite
 * Clean code and refactor

 ## Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b my-new-feature`), and make sure to include specs
 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request